-At Danica, we integrate highly skilled Manual (hands-on) Physical Therapy with Whole Body Movement principles from Polestar Pilates and Tai Chi Chuan.
+At Danica, our doctors integrate highly skilled Manual (hands-on) Physical Therapy with Whole Body Movement principles from Polestar Pilates and Tai Chi Chuan.
 This unique approach ensures a smooth transition from treating the pain and improving mobility, strength, and balance, to shedding old and habitual postural and movement patterns, and learning how to move, exercise, and function with greater ease and efficiency.

 You will receive a full hour, one-on-one session with a specialized doctor of physical therapy.
 No part of your 60 minute treatment session is provided by aides or physical therapy assistants, as we believe faster results are achieved when continuity is assured and your treatment and movement reeducation is adjusted to fit your needs at each session.
 At the completion of your course of treatment, you will be equipped with knowledge and individualized exercises to perform at home or at your gym, enabling you to maintain and further enhance your mobility and activities at your own pace.
 Most patients reach their initial goals in just 2 to 4 visits.